vzinkovski/capstone/README.md

 ### How to run the code?

 Our work has been fully produced in the Jupyter Notebook format using the Python language.
 This format encourages reproducibility of results and we encourage the reader to download a copy and experiment with the code.
-Please follow this **[link](https://nbviewer.org/github/vzinkovski/umich_siads_capstone/blob/main/forecast_sp500_returns.ipynb)** to view the complete project.
+Please follow this **[link](https://nbviewer.org/github/vzinkovski/umich_siads_capstone/blob/main/forecast_sp500_returns.ipynb)** to view the full code.

 ### Data access statement